Bhart97/CDE-project/README.md

 - Host and connect to a web application from a public IP address.
 - Analyze application metrics and calculate the cost for running on the cloud.

-**Milestones:**
+**Modules:**
-- Module A - Create a program and leverage automation.
+- Module A - Introduction to software development.
-- Module B - Successfully host a web server on the cloud.
+- Module B - Introduction to cloud operations.
 - Module C - Maintaining and modifying existing resources.

-**Deliverables:**
-- Successful implementation of a web server with traffic distribution using a load balancer.
-- Update and maintain the main web server and database that details OCP's cohort information.